Family & Relationships

-As we grow older our relationships evolve.
-Major life changes such as retirement, grandchildren, bereavement or seperation can have a huge impact upon your life.
+As we grow our relationships evolve.
+Major life changes such as starting a family, separation, bereavement, retirement, or becoming a grandparent, can have a huge impact upon your life.
 Support is available to help guide you through these changes, to maintain your relationships and find new friendships.

-Abuse can take many different forms.
-It can be emotional, physical, sexual, financial, discriminatory, psychological, organisational, domestic, neglect, self neglect or modern slavery.
+Please report any abuse in Newcastle.
+Abuse can be emotional, physical, sexual, financial, discriminatory, exploitation, psychological, organisational, domestic, neglect, self neglect or modern slavery.